12 Food Items Frugal People Proudly Exclude From Their Shopping List

 Canned and Packaged Soup

 Soup is one of the easiest things to make from scratch.
 When you buy it ready-made, you are not only paying for someone else’s labor, but you’re also buying into wasteful packaging.
+Make a huge batch one day and then freeze in single servings so it’s easier to have during the week.

 Pre-Packaged Granola